yviskos/yviskos/README.md

  * Lack of Ideas
  * Less motivation
  * I can't seem to learn much as of now, due to not knowing where, when, or how to learn (I have no computer, nor anything to buy coding courses with)
-But I'm most likely learning C++ or Python.
+But I'm most likely learning C#, JavaScript, or Python.

 If you want socials and stuff, check out my [Linktree](https://linktr.ee/aqadragon).